takluyver/pynsist/README.rst

             beautifulsoup4==4.6.0
             html5lib==0.999999999

-       # To bundle packages which don't publish wheels, see the docs on the
+       # To bundle packages which don't publish wheels, or to include directly wheel files
-       # config file.
+       # from a directory, see the docs on the config file.

        # Other files and folders that should be installed
        files = LICENSE